 Further, the immunity to a judge by virtue of Section 77 is not only with regards to the power exercised under judicial authority, but also acts done by him in the application of judicial authority which he reckons in good faith was authorised to him by law.
 Although the burden of proof lies on the judge to show that his act was because of his good faith.

 Further, it is important to note the distinction between the term “accident” and “misfortune”.
-The accident involves only injury to another, while misfortune causes the same amount of injury to the author as much has been inflicted on the person who was unconnected with the act.
+Accident involves only injury to another, while misfortune causes the same amount of injury to the author as much has been inflicted on the person who was unconnected with the act.

 In the case of Girish Saikia v.
 State of Assam, the accused was attacked by his brother who tried to strangulate him.
 Thereafter, both of them in struggle rolled out of the room.
 Consequently, the accused caught hold of bamboo and while trying to strike his brother, accidentally ended up giving a blow to his father on his head.
 The father died as a result of the blow.
 The High Court acquitted the accused holding that the case fell within the scope of Section 80.

 However, if a blow is aimed at an individual for an unlawful purpose, and it accidentally strikes another, then the accused will be held guilty.